mosip/pre-registration/docs/configuration.md

 # Pre-registration Configuration Guide

 ## Property files
-The configuration of the services is controlled by the following property files:
+The configuration of the services is controlled by the following property files that are accessible in this [repository](https://github.com/mosip/mosip-config/tree/master).
+:
 * `application-default.propertes`
 * `pre-registration-default.propertes`